carol6691/heart-disease-prediction-ML/README.md

 - the healthy group (`0`)
 - and all disease groups (`1`, `2`, `3`, `4`)

-## Shiny App

-A Shiny app was developed as an interactive data visualization tool.

 ### Features

 - upload a dataset (`.csv`, `.tsv`, `.txt`)